 It may feel inappropriate to take time to rest, or to seek out pleasure, or even indulge in some positivity in the midst of our heated social, political, and environmental climate.
 But I want you all to know that it’s crucial for us to acknowledge the importance of our own self-care and to act upon it.
 Self-care is not frivolous; self-care is a radical act of love.

 Yes, there is still work to be done.
 A lot of work to be done.
 But we don’t need to do it today.
 Today we can rest.
 Tomorrow we can rest.
 And then the next day and the next.
-We can pre-game for Thanksgiving and think about all that we have to be grateful for, personally, and collectively.
+We can pre-game for the holidays and think about all that we have to be grateful for, personally, and collectively.
 And then, those who are ready can rise up, dust off, unravel and lift up the rest of us.